-There’s no denying a good pair of Bluetooth headphones.
-The Puro Sound Labs BT2200s offer Bluetooth 5.0 pairing at a maximum range of 30 feet, making them a perfect quick-connect for your son or daughter’s mobile companion (phone, tablet, laptop, etc.).
-Better yet, no wiring means zero tangle or frayed and damaged cords.
+There's no denying a good pair of Bluetooth headphones.
+The Puro Sound Labs BT2200s offer Bluetooth 5.0 pairing at a maximum range of 30 feet, making them a perfect quick-connect for your son or daughter's mobile companion (phone, tablet, laptop, etc.).
+Better yet, no wiring means zero tangled, frayed, or damaged cords.
 On a full charge, you can expect the headphones to last up to 20 hours for music playback and close to 200 hours on standby.

 Why you should buy them: With options for both wired and wireless connections and a rotatable mic, these iClever headphones are perfect for your child's next gaming session.

 Who they're for: Kids that love online gaming and need a reliable set of headphones.

 Why we picked the iClever Kids Bluetooth Headphones: